 Then, using the paper template as a guide, cut out the polymer shapes and bake them according to the instructions.
 You will need to cut out two of each shape – 2x front/back, 2x sides & 2x roof (if using them).

-When you’re made all of the parts, all that’s left to do is glue the parts together.
+When you’ve made all of the parts, all that’s left to do is glue the parts together.

-Our little houses are made of Fimo, so shouldn’t really be flammable, but to be on the safe side, it’s always a good idea to use little LED candles instead of real ones.
+Our little houses are made of Fimo polymer clay, so shouldn’t really be flammable, but to be on the safe side, it’s always a good idea to use little LED candles instead of real ones.
 While making the houses, we actually decided against using the roofs, but the templates include them just in case you want to.

-You can download the template that we used here: LittleHouseTeaLights.
+You can download the template that we used here: DIY Tea Light Houses.

 Have you made any of your Christmas decorations this year?
 Do you have a little tea light village?